zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)
 * These are the models studied, coded and tested by me in the past;
 * I used lightweight datasets, so even if you don't have GPU, you can still run these scripts;
-* If you would like to support, please Star, many thanks!
+* If you would like to support, please Star the project, many thanks!

 ## Guide
 1. The following command clones all the files (>300MB);